Jake and I are having a yard sale today from 9:00 to 3:00. It just turned 9:01.

 Then reality washes over me.

-Saturday finds me surprisingly eager to be rid of every pair of self-punishing jeans that I own.
+Surprisingly, Saturday finds me eager to be rid of every pair of self-punishing jeans that I own.
 I feel invigorated, empowered.

 There’s just one rub.
 I’ve priced them at $5.00 apiece.

 At a yard sale, $5.00 is a lot to ask for jeans.
 I know this.
 But that slightly faded pair on the left?
 I sported them on Jake’s and my first date.
 The boot-cut Levi’s in the center?
 I wore them in my glory days, once to a memorably delicious Thanksgiving dinner after I’d run ten miles.
 The capri’s beside them?
-They’d fit so perfectly, when I had them on, my ex would abandon his power tools to fuck me.
+They’d fit so perfectly, when I put them on, my ex would abandon his power tools to fuck me.

 I don’t know which will bring greater despair, lowering my prices or returning home with a huge pile of jeans that won’t fit unless I come down with mad cow disease or scurvy.